coolsd/yiimp-1/README.md

 ***********************************

-## Install script for yiimp on Ubuntu 16.04
+## Install script for yiimp on Ubuntu Server 16.04

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU 16.04 !
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 !

 Connect on your VPS =>
 - adduser pool